Bbuddah... Hoga Terra Baap: Plot

-ACP Karan has declared that he will eliminate all gangsters from Mumbai within two months.
+ACP Karan has vowed to eliminate all gangsters from Mumbai within two months.
 In response, gangster Kabir Bhai decides to eliminate Karan instead.
-Enter Vijju, a seasoned hitman who refuses to acknowledge his advancing age, returning to Mumbai after a long exile in Paris, France, to complete one last job.
+Enter Vijju, a seasoned hitman who refuses to acknowledge his advancing age, returning to Mumbai after a long exile in Paris, France, to carry out one final job.

-While the gangsters and Vijju attempt to take down Karan, the ACP is simultaneously trying to woo his old college friend Tanya.
-Meanwhile, Tanya's friend Amrita is attempting to unravel the mysterious relationship between Vijju and her mother Kamini "Kammo", suspecting they might have had an affair years ago due to Kamini's overfriendly demeanor towards Vijju.
+While the gangsters and Vijju attempt to take down Karan, the ACP is simultaneously trying to woo his former college friend Tanya.
+Meanwhile, Tanya's friend Amrita attempts to unravel the mysterious relationship between Vijju and her mother, Kamini "Kammo", suspecting that they may have had an affair years earlier due to Kamini's overly friendly demeanour towards Vijju.

-Vijju later reveals a shocking truth: he is not a contract killer but is actually trying to protect his son, ACP Karan.
-He explains that he was once a gangster, and his rowdy lifestyle ultimately led to his separation from his wife, Sita, and subsequently from his son.
-Karan was unaware of his father's identity, as his mother had never mentioned him.
-Vijju also clarifies that he did not have an affair with Kamini.
+Vijju later reveals a shocking truth: he is not a contract killer, but is actually trying to protect his son, ACP Karan.
+He explains that he was once a gangster, and that his violent lifestyle ultimately led to his separation from his wife, Sita, and subsequently from his son.
+Karan was unaware of his father's identity, as his mother had never spoken about him.
+Vijju also clarifies that he never had an affair with Kamini.

-Despite meeting his estranged wife Sita, Vijju fails to reconcile their relationship.
+Despite reuniting with his estranged wife Sita, Vijju fails to reconcile with her.
 However, Karan successfully wins over Tanya and her conservative father.
 Tragedy strikes when Tedha shoots Karan, despite Vijju's attempts to prevent the confrontation.
-A wounded and furious Vijju admits Karan to the hospital and then visits Kabir's den.
+A wounded and furious Vijju admits Karan to hospital before visiting Kabir's den.

-After reciting a short story and explaining three morals, Vijju informs the gangsters that Karan is alive and that the den is surrounded by police, accusing Tedha of being an undercover officer.
+After reciting a short story and explaining its three morals, Vijju informs the gangsters that Karan is alive and that the den is surrounded by police, while accusing Tedha of being an undercover officer.
 A fierce shootout ensues, during which Vijju kills most of the confused gangsters, leaving only Kabir and his aide Mac alive.

-Kabir kills Tedha, believing him to be a traitor.
-He is then surprised to learn that Vijju is Karan's father and that Tedha was not an undercover officer.
+Believing Tedha to be a traitor, Kabir kills him.
+He is then shocked to learn that Vijju is Karan's father and that Tedha was not an undercover officer.
 Vijju shoots Kabir in the head but spares Mac.
-At the hospital, Vijju finally acknowledges his age and reconciles with Sita, asking her whether he should reveal his identity to Karan.
+At the hospital, Vijju finally acknowledges his age and reconciles with Sita, asking whether he should reveal his identity to Karan.

-Sita forbids him from doing so, and Vijju decides to return to Paris, with the understanding that Sita will bring Karan to him when she is ready to face this secret.
+Sita forbids him from doing so, and Vijju decides to return to Paris, with the understanding that Sita will bring Karan to him when she is ready to confront the secret.